dolthub/data-analysis/transparency-in-coverage/README.md

 # TODOs

 1. Get a working JSON parser that can *filter by code*.
-This cuts down way on streaming speed.
+This cuts down way on time needed to stream
 2. Write a Humana parser that can put the CSV files in the same format as the JSON files

 # Transparency in Coverage